 and blood vessels, brain and spine, urinary system and kidneys, and digestive system.

-the baby receives come directly from the mother's blood.
-If the mother's blood has
+the baby gets come directly from the mother's blood.
+If the mother's blood has too

 causes fat to form and the baby grows very large.